Professional pathways and guest lecturing

 Specific one-on-one help on a project or process to sharpen your planning edge.
 The topic, structure and meetings are designed to fit your requirements.
 Plan review strategies and section 32 evaluations are our most popular requests, but feel free to surprise us with something a little different.

 The vineyard special

 Nothing says team building like getting out of the office!
-THis is one of our most popular offerings.
+This is one of our most popular offerings.
 We host professional development days in Martinborough for councils, organisations and project teams.
 Join us for a day in the beautiful Wairarapa for presentations (your team and ours), policy debates and field trips.
 Maybe we'll cycle to lunch at a vineyard.
-Have some fun and get excited about planning!
+Have some fun and get inspired!
 More>

 Presentations and workshops